 Is Travelling the Maldives on Budget Possible?

-To be honest, I’d always been fascinated with the Maldives.
+The Maldives is a fascinating destination that captures people’s hearts.
 What’s not to be fascinated about?
 Hundreds of tiny islands in the middle of impossibly blue waters sounds incredibly inviting to me!
 But given the infamous resort-like set up of the place, most would think that travelling the Maldives on a budget could prove quite challenging.
 You’d be surprised how easy it actually is!

 While I appreciate the idea of travelling to relax, that’s just not how I travel.
 Resorts really do not interest me, but I’m always interested to see how the locals live.
-So I got in touch with a wonderful local man named Muhamed.
+So I got in touch with a wonderful local Maldivian named Muhamed.
 He agreed to host me in his family home on the island of Hulhumale.
 It’s just over the bridge from the Velana International airport.

 Getting to the Maldives

 To say that the Maldives looks amazing from the air would be an understatement.
 You’re looking over an endless blue ocean for most of the flight.
 Then outta the blue, pun intended, you start to see random sand bars in the ocean.
 They look so tiny, yet so intriguing.
-It’s interesting to think that people live on these tiny, little, unprotected sand strips in the middle of a vast ocean.
+It’s interesting to think that people live on some these tiny, little, unprotected sand strips in the middle of a vast ocean.
 It’s also absolutely amazing how immaculately blue the waters are between the atolls and sandbar islands.
 Possibly one of the best views on approach to a country ever.

 Travelling the Maldives on a Budget – A Warm Welcome